 Can I get into Monmouth College?
-The school has a 52% acceptance rate.
-Last year, 1,691 out of 3,248 applicants were admitted making Monmouth College a more competitive school to get into with a good chance of acceptance for qualifying applicants.
-Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 64 percent.
+The school has a 67% acceptance rate.
+Last year, 1,628 out of 2,428 applicants were admitted making Monmouth College a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has easy requirements for admission test scores, generally admitting students who score in the top 56 percent.
 Monmouth College typically accepts and attracts "B" average high school students.
 Only 17% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|